Skip to Content

 A Queensland Fruit Fly on a leaf

-The Department of Primary Industries and Regional Development (DPIRD) has declared a Quarantine Area (QA) for the City of Melville to contain the spread of Queensland fruit fly (Qfly) which was recently detected in the Willagee and Palmyra areas.
+The Department of Primary Industries and Regional Development (DPIRD) has declared a Quarantine Area (QA) for the City of Melville to contain the spread of Queensland fruit fly (Qfly) which was detected in Willagee and Palmyra in November 2024.

 Qfly is a significant pest of horticulture and home gardens that infests more than 300 types of fruit, including fruiting vegetables like chillies, capsicums and tomatoes.